 If you have type 1 diabetes with kidney failure, specialists at the Washington University and Barnes-Jewish Transplant Center may suggest a pancreas-after-kidney transplant.
 A pancreas transplant can provide long-term relief from diabetes, while a kidney transplant eliminates the need for dialysis.
 Together, they provide new hope for a longer, healthier life.

 Our specialists have performed more pancreas transplants than any other medical center in Missouri.
-Patients receiving both a pancreas and kidney also benefit from our nephrology program, which U.S. News & World Report ranked among the top 10 in the country.

 Benefits of a Pancreas-After-Kidney Transplant